One Undocumented Immigrant Fights To Make His College Dream A Reality

-Election 2016 has drawn the staggering cost of an American college education to the forefront of the presidential policy battleground — and it's easy to see why.
-Americans owe a collective (and eye-popping) $1.3 trillion (£1.05 trillion) in student debt, with more than 7 million grads defaulting on their loan payments.
+Election 2016 has drawn the staggering cost of a college education to the forefront of the presidential policy battleground — and it's easy to see why.
+Americans owe a collective (and eye-popping) $1.3 trillion in student debt, with more than 7 million grads defaulting on their loan payments.
 While politicians and pundits are beginning to give the student debt crisis the attention it deserves, higher education's exorbitant price is only one part of a growing problem influencing many millennial voters.
-For children who came the U.S. as undocumented immigrants, the struggle to finance their college dreams remains a gruelling battle, even in the country they've long considered home.
+For children who came the U.S. as undocumented immigrants, the struggle to finance their college dreams remains a grueling battle, even in the country they've long considered home.

 Watch the video above to learn more about Ospina's fight to finance the education he's been dreaming of for so many years.
 Ospina's story showcases the same tenacity shown by innumerable undocumented young people striving for the American Dream.